 |5.||FAQs on Cylinder|

-A cylinder is a three-dimensional solid shape that consists of two parallel bases linked by a curved surface.
-These bases are like a circular disk in a shape.
-The line passing from the center or joining the centers of two circular bases is called the axis of the cylinder.
-The distance between the two bases of the cylinder is called perpendicular distance and is represented as height, “h”.
-The two circular bases have a distance from the center to the outer boundary which is known as the radius of the cylinder as is represented by “r”.
+A cylinder is a 3D solid shape that consists of two identical and parallel bases linked by a curved surface.
+These bases are like circular disks.
+The line passing from the center or joining the centers of two circular bases is called the axis of the cylinder shape.
+The distance between the two bases is called perpendicular distance and is represented as height, “h”.
+The two circular bases have a distance from the center to the outer boundary which is known as the radius of the cylinder, represented by “r”.
 The cylinder is a combination of 2 circles + 1 rectangle.
-Look at the given image showing the formation of the cylinder.
+Look at the given image showing the formation of the cylinder shape.

 Types of Cylinder

-We just read about some real-life examples of a cylinder, which shows cylinders can be of various types.
+We just read about some real-life examples of a cylinder, which shows that it can be of various types.
 In geometry, there are four different types of cylinders.
-They are:
+They are as follows:

-- Right circular cylinder: If the axis of the two parallel lines is perpendicular to the center of the base, it is called the right circular cylinder.
+- Right Circular Cylinder: If the axis of the two parallel bases is perpendicular to the center of the base, it is called the right circular cylinder.

-- Oblique cylinder: An oblique cylinder is one whose sides lean over the base.
-In an oblique cylinder, the sides are not perpendicular to the center of the base.
+- Oblique Cylinder: An oblique cylinder is one whose sides lean over the base.
+In this, the sides are not perpendicular to the center of the base.
 The Leaning Tower of Pisa is a real-world example of an oblique cylinder.

-- A right circular hollow cylinder or cylindrical shell: The right circular hollow cylinder also called a "cylindrical shell", consists of two right circular cylinders bounded one inside the other.
+- Right Circular Hollow Cylinder or Cylindrical Shell: It consists of two right circular cylinders bounded one inside the other.
 The point of the axis is common and is perpendicular to the central base.
 It is different from the right circular cylinder since it is hollow in nature, i.e. there is some space or void present inside.

 Properties of Cylinder

 Every geometrical shape has its own characteristics or some properties different from the other figures.
-Similarly, there are a few properties that define a cylinder.
+Similarly, let us learn some of the properties of a cylinder shape listed below:

-- By cylinder definition, it has two curved edges, one curved surface, and two flat faces.
+- A cylinder has one curved surface and two flat faces which are identical.

 - The two circular bases are congruent to each other.

-- The size of the cylinder depends on the radius of the base and the height of the curved sheet.
+- Its size depends on the radius of the base and the height of the curved surface.

 - Unlike a cone, cube, or cuboid, a cylinder does not have any vertex.
 It means there is no specific corner present in the cylinder.

-- The base and the top of the cylinder are identical, i.e they have the same base — either circular or elliptical.
+- The base and the top of the cylinder are identical, i.e it has the same base — either circular or elliptical.

 Formulas of Cylinder

-Every three-dimensional geometric figure has 2 major formulas, area, and volume.
-Likewise, the cylinder has three major formulas related to area and volume.
+Every three-dimensional geometric figure has 2 major formulas, surface area, and volume.
+Likewise, the cylinder has three major formulas related to its surface areas and volume.

-- Lateral Surface Area or curved surface area
+- Lateral surface area or Curved surface area

-Let us learn about the mentioned formulas in detail.
+Let us learn about the above cylinder formulas in detail.